louisa1109/ADS-Project--Section-3_PickEat/README.md

 In order to carry out our objective, we have used the following Data Structures:

-- Linked Lists to store information such as the calendar, the meals in both the favourites and in the days inside the calendar, and to optimize the greedy function.
+- Linked Lists; to store information such as the calendar, the meals in both the favourites and in the days inside the calendar, and to optimize the greedy function.

-- Hash tables to store information about the quantities in the pantry and the shopping list.
+- Hash tables; to store information about the quantities in the pantry and the shopping list.

-- Dataset to have a list of meals that the program could choose from and show the user.
+- Dataset; to have a list of meals that the program could choose from and show the user.

 And the following Algorithms:

 - Insertion; used to insert items from pantry, favourites, and shopping list.
 - Deletion; used to deleted items from pantry, favourites, and shopping list.
-- Searching
+- Searching; in general, to search through all the lists in the program.
 - QuickSort Algorithm; used to sort the recipes from most expensive to least expensive.
 Used to order the recepies by difficulty.
 - Greedy Method; used to look for the best combination of meals available given the limited items in the pantry.